forever-Agriculture/lyrics_site/README.rst

 =======================
-Simple website that contains lyrics
+Simple website that contains lyrics of songs
 =======================